zgotsch/brew_outdated/README.md

 	go (installed: 1.14.2_1, available: 1.14.3)
 To upgrade all of these in one command, run `brew upgrade fish git go`
 ```

+When `brew_outdated` does not detect any out-of-date executables, it does not produce any output.